 Originally, white teas are derived from a specific group of subvarieties of camellia sinensis called “Da Bai”, which is characterized by the silvery-white hair densely covering the tea plant’s young buds.
 While Silver Needles will be the white-haired buds only, the White Peony consists of always one bud with the pertaining two most upper leaves, giving the Pai Mu Tan a plush, significantly bolder and deeper taste than its pure bud sibling.
 Though today, the specific white tea processing method finds imitation in other parts of China, too, as well as in other countries, such as India or Taiwan, the Fujian original remains unbeaten.

 Our White Peony comes from Fuding, the place producing the worldwide finest and most popular Pai Mu Tan teas.
-There, it is sourced from an organic certified (USDA organic seal) tea garden, where it is handpicked and manually processed under the eyes of a genuine master of the white tea tradition.
+There, it is sourced from an health and environment-friendly certified (USDA health and environment-friendly seal) tea garden, where it is handpicked and manually processed under the eyes of a genuine master of the white tea tradition.
 We did not shy investing a costly and time-intense effort virtually working ourselves through an extended range of different supplier’s offers of different grades and styles to identify this one as our clear favorite, showing just about the right ratio of white buds to leaves to bring about the most rounded taste result, the perfect harmony between the characteristic floral notes of the white peony’s buds and the depths and full-bodied character of the pertaining top leaves.

 For the production of white peony tea, the pluck is withered in the sun for a period of 1-3 days and then indoors again for several hours, before it is baked to stop the oxidation or fermentation process at a comparably low level.
 Other than with Oolong teas for example, the White Peony tea leaves are treated in a gently and non-intrusive way throughout the whole process, as breaking up the leaf surfaces would cause a significant and for this tea undesirable alteration of the dry product’s taste.
 This is also the reason, why Pai Mu Tan tea never comes in rolled form, but always in the form of whole loose leaves.
 Though the White Peony processing scheme seems to be one of the most simple ones among those for Chinese teas at first sight, it is in fact one of the most delicate, too, as the satisfactory outcome essentially depends on a range of hard-to-influence factors, such as the weather conditions.
 During withering, the tea leaves’ enzymes interact with other constituents to produce the characteristic smooth taste and aroma of Bai Mu Dan tea.
 It is also during the withering process that the white-haired, but otherwise green buds will take on the all-over shiny white appearance of the buds in the dried material, complemented by a diverse variety of colors in the dried leaves, ranging from muted green via red and brown to black color shades.